abstract road

 The State dropped the DUI.

-An anonymous caller called the police via 911 stating that the defendant was driving at a very high rate of speed and weaving all over the road.
-The officer located the vehicle and initiated a traffic stop.
-Upon making contact, the officer observed the defendant to have an odor of alcohol, bloodshot eyes, and he was staggering and unsteady.
-The defendant then performed the field sobriety tests and was arrested for DUI.
-After his arrest, he blew a .108 and .097 in the breath machine.
+The defendant was stopped for speeding and driving aggressively in an unsafe manner.
+The officer observed the defendant to have an odor of alcohol, slurred speech, and he admitted to having drank beers.
+The defendant performed poorly on roadside tests and was arrested for DUI.
+After his arrest, he blew a .186 and a .184 in the breath machine.

 The State dropped the DUI.